tangle-network/masp-protocol/README.md

 </details>

 <h2 id="start"> Getting Started  🎉 </h2>

-The **protocol-solidity-extensions** contains **protocol-solidity** protocol extensions.
+The `protocol-solidity-extensions` contains `protocol-solidity` protocol extensions.
 These are protocols that build on top of the core `protocol-solidity` contracts by adding new functionality and enabling new applications.
 The current applications supported and in development here are:
 - Identity Protocol - An identity-based shielded pool implementation using Semaphore as the identity provider.
 - MASP Protocol - A multi-asset shielded pool protocol supporting incentives, swaps, and delegatable proof generation.

-For additional information, please refer to the official [Webb docs site](http://docs.webb.tools/) 📝.
-Have feedback on how to improve protocol-solidity-extensions?
+For additional information on the base `protocol-solidity`, please refer to the [Webb protocol-solidity implementation docs](https://webb-tools.github.io/protocol-solidity/) and the official [Webb docs site](http://docs.webb.tools/) 📝.
+Have feedback on how to improve protocol-solidity?
 Or have a specific question to ask?
 Checkout the [Anchor System Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/anchor-protocol) 💬.

 ## Prerequisites